The Ecommerce Revolution – Has Shopping Changed Forever?

-This is why the people considered as thought leaders, experts, or just influential people, are mostly either in the tech industry in general or are involved in Ecommerce.
+This is why the people considered thought leaders, experts, or just influential people, are mostly either in the tech industry in general or are involved in eCommerce.

-Ecommerce stores and platforms have the capability to serve small, niche audiences or a mainstream audience of millions.
+Ecommerce stores and platforms can serve small, niche audiences or a mainstream audience of millions.
 And it was already growing and shrinking all over the years without breaking so we can definitely say that it is scalable.

 Specialization and Customization

 The most flexible is also the most accommodating and the most custom option.
 In times when demand for custom solutions is at its peak with almost anyone (customer or store owner) wanting a unique experience, Ecommerce is more than capable of delivering.

 Online stores can be customized and tailor-fit to what a business needs.
 Customer experiences can also be unique for each type of customer persona.
 Every touch point can be unique to any individual.
 The possibilities are endless.

 And with all these traits, we can definitely say that whatever the circumstances may bring, Ecommerce is already well-equipped to face any challenge head-on.

 Outsource and Adapt

 Let me just say that knowing what made Ecommerce successful through the pandemic is just one thing in this equation.
 For this to be productive, we need to think about the lessons we learned and apply them to our own businesses.
 All businesses, no matter what industry.

 As I said earlier, digital is not the future anymore.
 It’s NOW.
 All businesses should at least put plans to make their processes digital or consider operating solely digitally or even just having a digital presence through having a website or through social media.